National Front (Czechoslovakia)

-The National Front (in Czech: Národní fronta, in Slovak: Národný front) was political coalition created in 1943 serving as united front of political parties for liberation of Czechoslovakia, after 1948 organized solely by the Communist Party of Czechoslovakia. it was the vehicle for control of all political and social activity by the Communist Party of Czechoslovakia (KSČ).
-It was also known in English as the National Front of Czechs and Slovaks.
+The National Front (Národní fronta; Národný front), also known as the National Front of Czechs and Slovaks was a political coalition created in 1943 serving as united front of political parties for liberation of Czechoslovakia, after 1948 organized solely by the Communist Party of Czechoslovakia.
+It was the vehicle for control of all political and social activity by the Communist Party of Czechoslovakia (KSČ).

 1943–1948

 As World War II began, Czechoslovakia disappeared from the map of Europe.
 The Czech lands became the Protectorate of Bohemia and Moravia under direct Nazi rule, while Slovakia ostensibly became independent.
 At the end of World War II, Czechoslovakia was included in the sphere of influence of the Soviet Union.
 Postwar Czechoslovakia was organized according to a program worked out by the KSČ (whose leaders were in exile in Moscow), and Edvard Beneš, representing the government-in-exile in London—these being the two most important groups seeking the reconstitution of the country.
 Part of the program was the formation of a popular anti-Nazi coalition of parties.
 Negotiations began in December 1943 in Moscow.
 The KSČ and the non-Communist parties had very different ideas about this.

 This coalition was established as the "National Front" in April 1945, when a Czechoslovak government came into being in the city of Košice, recently liberated by Soviet troops.
 The model of government was adopted from similar French tripartisme.

 The Slovak People's Party was banned due to its collaboration with the Nazis.
 The government decided not to allow the re-creation of other pre-war democratic parties, such as the Republican Party of Farmers and Peasants, due to its lead of the Party of National Unity.

-The National Front was dominated by the socialist parties: KSČ (which held key ministerial officies), KSS and ČSSD.
+The National Front was dominated by the socialist parties: KSČ (which held key ministerial offices), KSS and ČSSD.

 The Communists viewed the National Front as a permanent entity, while the remaining parties considered it a temporary coalition until normal conditions would arise in Czechoslovakia.
 Many quarrels arose between the KSČ and the remaining parties of the National Front in the transitory period 1945–1948.